welaika/wordless/rtfm/source/_pages/usage/filters.rst

 When an object of class ``Wordless\Component`` fails its validation, it will throw an exception only if ``ENVIRONMENT`` **is not** ``production``.
-When in ``production`` nothing will happen, in order to be unobstrusive and not breaking the site to your users.
-The developer will still see specific excpetion happening.
+When in ``production`` nothing will happen, in order to be unobtrusive and not breaking the site to your users.
+The developer will still see specific exception happening.

-You can customize the behaviour by adding your action as documented in the code.
+You can customize the behavior by adding your action as documented in the code.

 What we like to do is to add here a notification to our Sentry account (thanks to https://github.com/stayallive/wp-sentry/ plugin)